Table of Contents

 - Search algorithms sometimes less precise than premium competitors.

-Fastcase deserves its place on this list because it offers a compelling balance of affordability, accessibility, and innovative features.
+Fastcase offers a compelling balance of affordability, accessibility, and useful features.
 While it may not have the depth of content offered by premium legal research software, its unlimited usage model and cost-effective pricing make it an excellent option for legal professionals, students, and researchers seeking a practical and budget-friendly solution.
 Its user-friendly interface and visualization tools, such as the Interactive Timeline, further enhance its value proposition, making complex legal research more manageable and efficient.

 6. ROSS Intelligence (Now Luminance)